An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 Step 5: Assess the ST Segment

-The ST segment is the period of time between ventricular depolarization and repolarization.
+The ST segment is the flat section between the end of the QRS complex and the start of the T wave, representing the time between ventricular depolarization and repolarization.
 It should be level with the baseline.

 Step 6: Assess the R-R Interval